AndreiMuntea/XPlatform-MiniLib/readme.md

     }
 ```

+## To build for Windows KM
+In order to build for windows kernel mode, please see the xpf_lib/win_km_build directory.
+It contains a separate readme file with the instructions.

 ## Linter
 The code is compliant with cpplint.
 You can find in CMakeList.txt a command to run the linter.